Before you start

 Contact your SEN officer

-For children with an education, health and care (EHC) plan, you will need to contact your special educational needs (SEN) officer to request a school transfer.
+For children with an education, health and care plan (EHCP), you must contact your special educational needs (SEN) officer to request a school transfer.
 You can find out more on the Oxfordshire local offer web pages.

 If this does not apply to your child, please go back and select another option.